ng-bao/CTF-Writeups/UTCTF/Silent_Archive.md

 Follow both trails, reconstruct the hidden message, and recover the token.

 # Solve
-We have two files, the first one has two pictures which seem very similar, I used strings command to see what diference inside them and found that the difference is `AUTH_FRAGMENT_B64` value.
-So I decoded-base64 both of them.
+We are given two files.
+The first set consists of two images that appear identical.
+By using the strings command to compare them, I discovered that the difference lies in the AUTH_FRAGMENT_B64 value.
+After decoding the Base64 strings from both images:

-At the first image named `cam_300.jpg`, we have this message `Always_check_both_images` and the second one is `0r4ng3_ArCh1v3_T4bSp4ce!`.
+* cam_300.jpg revealed the message: `Always_check_both_images`

+* The second image revealed: `0r4ng3_ArCh1v3_T4bSp4ce!`

-I don't know the message in the 2nd picture is the hint or a part of flag so I processed solve the 2nd file.
-This file was compressed 999 times so I code a tool to extract all of them
+The second file was a recursive archive, compressed 999 times.
+I wrote a Python script to automatically extract all layers:
 ```python
 import tarfile
 import os